sshushliapin/blog/_posts/2019-12-25-switching-from-fakedb-to-mocks.md

 }
 ```

-As you could noticed, there is no db context.
+As you could notice, there is no db context.
 You've got item and database variables and you're free to configure them the way you need.
 There is a couple of steps you need to perform to make this code working, but the good news are that you need to do that *once* when starting a new project.
 Let's set up a solution first.

 ## Toolset

 In my posts I'll use [xUnit](https://xunit.net/), [NSubstitute](https://nsubstitute.github.io/) and [AutoFixture](https://github.com/AutoFixture/AutoFixture).
 [NUnit](https://nunit.org/), and [Moq](https://github.com/Moq/moq4/wiki/Quickstart) would work as well, that's just a matter of preference.
 But AutoFixture (AF) - that what makes the difference.
 This tool can help significantly if used the right way.
-If you not familiar with AF, please reffer to the [Cheat Sheet](https://github.com/AutoFixture/AutoFixture/wiki/Cheat-Sheet) page.
+If you not familiar with AF, please refer to the [Cheat Sheet](https://github.com/AutoFixture/AutoFixture/wiki/Cheat-Sheet) page.

 All we need is a class library referencing the following NuGet packages: